ALS drug gets FDA approval despite uncertainty about effectiveness – KION546

 “ALS is a horrific disease: rapidly fatal and really debilitating during the period from initial symptoms to death.
 FDA has approved a couple of treatments, but they are minimally effective and certainly not a cure.
 And so, there’s a vast unmet need in this disease area, which FDA has acknowledged,” said Holly Fernandez Lynch, an assistant professor of medical ethics and health policy at the University of Pennsylvania.

-Ahead of the FDA decision, Lynch told CNN that she would be “shocked” if the drug did not get approved because the FDA’s Peripheral and Central Nervous System Drugs Advisory Committee made a shift in its opinion of the drug at a meeting this month, voting 7-2 in favor of approval.
+Ahead of the FDA decision, Lynch told CNN that she would be “shocked” if the drug did not get approved because the FDA’s Peripheral and Central Nervous System Drugs Advisory Committee shifted its opinion of the drug earlier this month, voting 7-2 in favor of approval.

 The trial also showed that the drug was generally well-tolerated, but there was a greater frequency of gastrointestinal events in the group getting the medication.
 Amylyx is now continuing to study its safety and efficacy in a Phase 3 trial.